For immigrants residing in Spain, this list includes the most popular apps that enhance their daily lives. Check it out!

 Babbel is an excellent app for practicing your Spanish language skills right from your phone.
 Its user-friendly courses are designed by experts, ensuring that you're in good hands as soon as you download the app.
 Whether you prefer self-paced Spanish courses or a structured approach, Babbel has got you covered.
 And if you're feeling adventurous, you can even learn Portuguese for future vacations across the border.

-Google Translate or Deeple.
+Google Translate or Deepl.
 When it comes to translating words and street signs, this apps is your go-to app.
 This essential tool proves especially handy when you first arrive in Spain and start receiving emails and letters in the local language.

 Duolingo.
 Let Duo the owl guide you on your language learning journey with Duolingo.
 With courses that test your reading, speaking, and listening skills, this app will have you speaking Spanish in no time.